rosxnb/machine-learning/LinearAlgebra/Span.md

 - We get to the line with any vector whose tip lies on the line.
 - And we can move along the line by scaling the vector that is parallel to the line.

+Below are the list of linear combination that can yeild same straight line.
+Notice that we can acheive same straight line with different set of vectors.

 ```math
 a + \alpha c  \\
 a + \alpha d  \\